Many or all companies we feature compensate us. Compensation and editorial

 How a Figure appraisal works

-Figure uses an automated valuation model (AVM) to estimate your home’s market value, removing the need for a traditional in-person appraisal.
+Figure uses an AVM to estimate your home’s market value.
 This model analyzes recent sales, public records, and neighborhood market trends to quickly generate a reliable valuation—often within a few days.
 During the application, you’ll be asked to provide basic property details like the type of home, year built, square footage, number of bedrooms and bathrooms, and any significant renovations.

 Pros and cons of Figure HELOCs